 I’d only thaw cherries If I’m using them for baking, as they can make baked desserts (or pancakes) mushy if they’re not thawed.
 To thaw the cherries, simply fill a bowl with warm water, add the bag with frozen cherries to it and leave for about 10 minutes.
 Remember to remove any extra liquid that might have come out from the frozen cherries before adding them to your baking recipe.

 How To Use Frozen Cherries

-There are so many things you can do with frozen, pitted cherries.
-You can make smoothies, a healthy ice cream, use them on your breakfast yogurt or oats, in cherry desserts like cherry pie, black forest cake or even in alcoholic drinks.
+There are so many things you can do with pitted and frozen cherries.
+You can make cherry pies, smoothies, healthy ice cream, use them on your breakfast yogurt or overnight oats, in desserts like black forest cake, or even in alcoholic drinks.